1. Home: Explore careers

 College

-You could do a college course, which will teach you some of the skills and knowledge you need to work in the fashion industry.
-Relevant subjects include:
+You could do a college course, which would teach you some of the skills and knowledge you need to work in the fashion industry as an assistant.

 Entry requirements